-- Submit to drug screening and a fingerprint background check, the results of which could affect eligibility toparticipate at a clinical site. - Provide proof of immunizations or titers showing immunity as follows:

-o Negative TB test results.
+- Submit drug screening the results which could affect eligibility to participate at a clinical site. - Provide proof of immunizations or titers showing immunity as follows: - o Negative TB test results.
 If test results are more than 12 months old, they must be from a two-steptest.
-If applicants have a history of a positive TB test, a chest X-ray is required.

-o MMR (Measles Mumps and Rubella) series.

-o Hepatitis B series vaccination or signed declination.
-(Signed declination could affect eligibility to participate inclinical experiences).

-- o Varicella zoster series

-- o Tetanus, diphtheria, pertussis

-- o Students should note that they may be subject to additional immunization,

-background check and drug screening requirements in accordance with facility requirements.
+If applicants have a history of a positive TB test, a chest X-ray is required. - o MMR (Measles Mumps and Rubella) series. - o Hepatitis B series vaccination or signed declination.
+(Signed declination could affect eligibility to participate inclinical experiences). - o Varicella zoster series - o Tetanus, diphtheria, pertussis (proof of 1 dose within the previous 10 years). - Students should note that they may be subject to additional immunization, background check and drug screening requirements in accordance with facility requirements.